-Example: Your organization receives $150 from a donor, and you provide him with two tickets to a musical performance that are worth $50.
+Your organization receives $150 from a donor, and you provide them with two tickets to a musical performance worth $50.
 Your disclosure statement would say:

 "Thank you for your generous donation of $150.
 Please note that only the portion of your contribution that exceeds the value of any gifts you receive is tax-deductible.
 The estimated fair market value of your gift, two concert tickets, is $50 total."

-You must provide the disclosure either when you solicit a donation from the donor or when the contributor makes the gift.
-You only have to do it once.
+You must provide the disclosure either when you solicit a donor or when the contributor makes the gift.

 Contributions of $250 or More